 So, don’t assume that you’ll boost your calorie burning simply by drinking enough water during the day.

 Tips To Avoid Dehydration

-The other thing you need to remember is that you probably won’t get the same thermogenic effect from a pint of water if you haven’t been drinking enough during the day.
+The other thing you need to remember is that you probably won’t get the same thermogenic effect from a pint of drinking water if you haven’t been drinking enough during the day.

 What I mean is this.

-If you had a pint of water in the morning and then spent most of the day just drinking coffee or nothing at all, your body will be craving water by the afternoon.
+If you had a pint of drinking water in the morning and then spent most of the day just drinking coffee or nothing at all, your body will be craving drink water by the afternoon.